 How to Ask Your Employees for Feedback

 When asking your employees for reviews, you must be mindful of your approach.
 For new employees, wait about 90 days before requesting feedback.
 This provides a wide enough window for them to assess their feelings and report on them honestly.
-Do not pick and choose who you ask, as cherry-picking positive reviews can backfire on you in the end.
+Do not pick and choose who you ask, as cherry-picking positive reviews can backfire.

 Best Practices for Responding to Employee Reviews